The Ickabog: Plot

 On the eve of a visit from the king of a neighboring country, Dora Dovetail dies of overwork while trying to finish King Fred's latest costume.
 Fred, despite feeling embarrassed and guilty, declines to visit her family, leading them to become disillusioned with him, especially Dora's daughter, Daisy.
-This leads to a fight between Daisy and her friend Bert Beamish, Major Beamish's son when Daisy insults Fred.
+This leads to a fight between Daisy and her friend Bert Beamish, Major Beamish's son, when Daisy insults Fred.

 A shepherd from the Marshlands begs Fred to rid the country of the Ickabog, and Fred, wishing to prove himself, agrees and rides north.
-An accident in the marshes results in Beamish getting shot and killed by Flapoon, one of Fred's corrupt advisors.
+An accident in the marshes results in Beamish getting fatally shot by Flapoon, one of Fred's corrupt advisors.
 Seeking to take control of the kingdom and become richer, Spittleworth, Flapoon's ally, pretends that Beamish was killed by the Ickabog.

 On their return, three soldiers and Herringbone, the Chief Advisor, object to the story.
 Herringbone is murdered and the three soldiers are imprisoned.
-A heavy tax is imposed to pay for an "Ickabog Defense Brigade", causing widespread poverty, which Fred is oblivious to, as he is scared into staying within the capital.
+A heavy tax is imposed to pay for an "Ickabog Defense Brigade", causing widespread poverty, which Fred is oblivious to.
 Spittleworth, now Chief Advisor, has the Dovetails kidnapped, with Dan Dovetail sent to prison, and forced to carve Ickabog feet.
 Daisy ends up in the brutal Ma Grunter's orphanage, where she befriends Martha, a Marshlander.

 Years pass, with the tax doubling.
 Bert and his mother Bertha, the king's head pastry chef, guess Spittleworth's plot after Bert discovers an Ickabog foot made by the now insane Dan.
-Bertha attempts to reveal the plot to Fred, but is kidnapped and placed in the dungeons.
+Bertha attempts to reveal the plot to Fred but is imprisoned in the dungeons.
 Bert escapes the city as Major Roach leads soldiers to arrest him.
 Bert later meets Roderick Roach, Major Roach's son, who tells him that Spittleworth killed his father and imprisoned his family.
 The two are captured by Basher John, Ma Grunter's henchman, and taken to the orphanage, where Bert reunites with Daisy and meets Martha.
 Meanwhile, Bertha transforms the dungeon into a kitchen with the help of the prisoners, while helping Dan regain his sanity.